Getting Started

 Once you're up and running, you'll want to start writing your own jobs.
 Note that the job file format is not stable yet, so if you upgrade upstart later, you may need to fix existing files.

-Jobs are defined in files placed in /etc/event.d, the name of
+Jobs are defined in files placed in /etc/init

 The format treats one or more space or tabs as whitespace, which is skipped